Firearms

 What are the Common Causes of Shotgun Explosions?

 First, let's look at how it could happen in the first place.
-Potential causes of a shotgun explosion fall into five different categories: barrel obstructions, ammunition issues, improper maintenance, mechanical failures, and environmental issues.
+Again, potential causes of a shotgun explosion fall into five different categories: barrel obstructions, ammunition issues, improper maintenance, mechanical failures, and environmental issues.

 1. Barrel Obstructions